stoeckley/Eat-Static/README.md

 ;; it is not necessary to enclose the options in quotes

 ;; A nearly identical form of "describe" is "desc".
-It is shorter to type ;; and does not accept optional names for the two functions it creates.
+It is shorter to type ;; and does not accept optional names for the two functions it creates, using the ;; standard make- and ..? function names.
 ;; Using "desc" forces consistency on the naming conventions, which is important ;; if you use the "blend" macro described further below.